jpmorganchase/kallisti/docs/concept.md

 parameters to execute the command.
 You may use template [parameters][parameters] here.
 * **expect** (Optional): Key value pairs describing the value expected from executing the step to validate the hypothesis.
+Please refer to [expectation][expectation] for details.

 > **Note:**
 >